How to Earn Money with Shoppable Videos Ads

 • All related video shopping ads from the seller will stop.
 If you turn it back on, they'll need to set the ads again.

-4. Which commission rate will be applied if the same product is simultaneously in multiple open collaboration, target collaboration, and TikTok Shop Affiliate Partner (TAP) campaigns?
+4. Which commission rate will be applied if the same product is simultaneously in multiple open collaboration, target collaboration, and TikTok Shop Affiliate Partner campaigns?

 • When linking the product to the video, if the creator linked the product through Target/Open Collaboration, then for ad orders: